 • 20 drops (1mL) hop bitters

-I don’t actually like gin drinks – but I loved this one!
+Generally, I don’t actually like gin drinks – but I loved this one!
 The grapefruit paired so well with the bitters – bringing out that citrus side along with the floral notes.
-The pine flavor of the gin was complimented really well with the overall earthy and citrus-y tones of this awesome drink.
+Markedly, the pine flavor of the gin was complimented really well with the overall earthy and citrus-y tones of this awesome drink.

 • 1oz Vodka